Pilgriman/Pilgriman/README.md

 - I live in Brazil, northeast 🤠
 - I’m currently studying Analysis and Development of Systems in UniNassau 📖
-- I've been learning more about Java in order to work as a backend developer 💻
+- I'm a Java developer 💻

 ### 📫 How to reach me:
 <a href="https://www.linkedin.com/in/andre-barbosa-923798190/" target="_blank">